Julian-Z98/ScaffoldGenerator/README.md

 be dissected into their constituting separate smallest rings.<p>

 Extracted scaffolds can be further dissected into their smaller parent scaffolds using two different methods.
-All possible parent scaffolds can be enumerated that would result from the step-wise removal of terminal rings, exploring all possible combinations of such removal steps.
+All possible parent scaffolds can be enumerated that would result from the stepwise removal of terminal rings, exploring all possible combinations of such removal steps.
 This dissection is the basis for Scaffold Networks, as described by [Varin et al.](https://doi.org/10.1021/ci2000924).
 <br>[Schuffenhauer et al.](https://doi.org/10.1021/ci600338x) built upon a similar scaffold dissection but introduced